canonical/checkbox/docs/reference/units/resource.rst

     A == True and A == False

-This type of error is not captured by our limited semantic analyzer.
+This type of error is not captured by our limited semantic analyser.
 It will silently evaluate to False and inhibit the job from being stated.

 To work around this, split the expression to two consecutive lines.
 As stated